JFS ~ jamaicanfamilysearch.com

 On the Results page you are asked whether you want to see the Index for the site.
 Be forewarned that the Index is long, but you can browse through the Index looking for variant spellings, which will be very useful.

-If you use the form at the bottom of the web pages to request a name you will get only that whole word in the results.
+If you use the form at the top of the actual web pages to request a name you will get only that whole word in the results.
 For example if you insert "coy" you will only get the pages on which "coy" appears as a word.
 If you used the form that appears on the 'Search Results' page you would also get a list of words in which the word "coy" is embedded, for example "Mccoy, decoy, coynter, etc." It is an advantage to use the 'Search Results' page when looking for French names that start with de, des, d', l', etc., and type in the name leaving off that first part.
 In some records these prefixes were combined with the rest of the name, and in some instances they were not.

 2. In the Results page, what is the meaning of the number that follows the name for which I was searching?